Initial and final state radiation

 In quantum field theory, initial and final state radiation refers to certain kinds of radiative emissions that are not due to particle annihilation.
 It is important in experimental and theoretical studies of interactions at particle colliders.

-Explanation of initial and final states
+Description

 Particle accelerators and colliders produce collisions (interactions) of particles (like the electron or the proton).
-In the terminology of the quantum state, the colliding particles form the Initial State.
-In the collision, particles can be annihilated or/and exchanged, producing possibly different sets of particles, the Final States.
-The Initial and Final States of the interaction relate through the so-called scattering matrix (S-matrix).
+In the terminology of the quantum state, the colliding particles form the initial state.
+In the collision, particles can be annihilated or/and exchanged, producing possibly different sets of particles, the final states.
+The initial and final states of the interaction relate through the so-called scattering matrix (S-matrix).